Ayms/torrent-live/README.md

 If you have something like Chromecast you can use the Chrome browser and the Cast extension (https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) to send it to your TV.

-For now h264/mp4 and webm files seem to be working well, probably we will integrate some adaptations on the fly for other formats, feedbacks welcome.

 ## Freerider

 torrent-live does behave like a total freerider, so unlike usual bittorrent clients, nobody can know what you are doing and you are not participating to the torrents.

 It is of course not using trackers, only magnet links and the bittorrent Distributed Hash Table (DHT).

-The only ones that know something about you are those you are connected to, you can see their IP addresses on the console, it's unlikely that these ones, which are sharing the content, are tracking you.
+The only ones that know something about you are those you are connected to, you can see their IP addresses on the console, in most of cases it's unlikely that these ones, which are sharing the content, are tracking you.

-So you just retrieve the pieces, do not advertise yourself and do not share anything, therefore your activity is difficult to detect.
+So you just retrieve the pieces, do not advertise yourself and do not share anything, therefore your activity is difficult (but not impossible) to detect.

 The messages on the console inform you about what torrent-live is doing and progress status.